giancosta86/solvenius/README.md

 Solvenius 4 addresses the above points:

-- package dependencies are ensured by Yarn and Elm, while the build process - from code to website - is defined via a GitHub Actions pipeline
+- package dependencies are ensured by Yarn and Elm, while the build process - from code to website - runs via _Webpack_ and _GitHub Actions_

 - the code is written in modern, _message-based_ Elm - after 5 years of courses and experience in the domain of functional/hybrid programming; part of the app is also in _TypeScript_ - and the two languages are elegantly mixed by _Webpack_